Menu Close

 Why You Should Not Detox from Drugs at Home

-Detox is the process of weaning yourself off of a drug to the point of no longer using.
+Detox is the process of weaning yourself off of a drug to the point of no longer using it.
 In some cases, that looks like stopping cold turkey under medical supervision.
 In other cases, it requires a longer process of weaning off a drug to allow the body to adjust more easily.
 Many people try to complete drug detox at home.
 The idea is understandable if a bit misguided.

 One of the biggest reasons not to do drug detox at home is that it just isn’t a successful method.
 Relapse rates are much higher among people who attempt at-home detox compared to those who seek professional help.